wahidari/wahidari/README.md

 <p align="center">
   <samp>
-    I'm a IT Enthusiast who is passionate about making open-source more accessible, learning and sharing my knowledge with others as publicly as possible 🎯.
+    I'm a tech enthusiast who is passionate about making open-source more accessible, learning and sharing my knowledge with others as publicly as possible 🎯.
 Some technologies I currently passionate to learning include NodeJS (Express) 💖.
 I also passionate about JAMstack, Progressive Web Apps and Headless CMS 🚀.
   </samp>
 </p>